 The trainer is a full-time Risk Management Consultant who currently resides in London UK and who periodically takes time out to teach Risk Management courses world-wide, including Liquidity Risk, Asset-Liability Management and Treasury Risk Management.

-His courses focus on the practical and the important elements that are essential to achieve success.
-It’s not just about textbook learning.
+His courses centers not just textbook learning alone, but on the practical and the important elements that are essential to achieve success.
 Originally from North America, Mark has worked extensively in Toronto & New York & other major financial centres around the globe.

 He has worked in financial services organisations of all types and sizes and, including small and large.